Ask not what your customers can do for you; but what you can do for your customers.

 So, while growth is always welcome and brings about thoughts of success beyond your wildest dreams, it should always come with the question, "How sustainable is this?"

-By maintaining an open, cross-platform conversation with your audience, you create an accessible and clued-in image that's vital for building lasting customer-business relationships.
+Maintaining an open, cross-platform conversation with your audience creates an accessible and clued-in image vital for building lasting customer-business relationships.
 Not only that, your audience will feel free to share their undeniable valuable insights into your customer experience.
-Consequently, you'll be able to make significant changes for the better and also fine-tune minor problem areas.
+Consequently, you'll be able to make significant changes for the better and fine-tune minor problem areas.

 The result: a well-oiled business machine with a steady supply of oil that never stops giving.

 Forget the pretty verbs and adjectives you've heard applied to the "perfect" business plan.
 Sure, we want the very bones of our pride and joy to be reliable, water-tight, and optimized.
 That's 2D thinking.
 And whether we like it or not, or businesses move in all three planes.

 So, there's only one word you'll need for now: Dynamic.

 A dynamic business strategy acknowledges there's always room for improvement and growth.
 It considers the flux of market opinion and isn’t afraid to swallow its pride, consider feedback, and change accordingly.